muzafferkahraman/Terraform_Projects/README.md

-My terraform projects to spin up a KVM VM and Kubernetes deployments, respectively.
+My terraform projects to spin up a KVM VM, Kubernetes deployments and AWS Services respectively.
-Terraform projects for AWS will soon be available.
+This is to be used as a reference